Evil Dead II: In popular culture

 The Elvis Dead, an English comic stage show, retells Evil Dead II in the style of Elvis Presley.
+(Bruce Campbell has also played Elvis, in 2002's Bubba Ho-Tep.)

 The 1993 hit first-person shooter video game Doom was inspired by Evil Dead II.
 The game's programmer John Carmack came up with the game's concept about using technology to fight demons, inspired by the Dungeons & Dragons campaigns the team played, combining the styles of Evil Dead II and Aliens.

-The 1991 hit song "People Are Still Having Sex" by LaTour contains a dialogue sample of the, "... hello lover!" line from the film.

 The 2023 music video for "Bogus Operandi" by The Hives is heavily inspired by Evil Dead II.
 The music video features a demonic tape, forest point-of-view shots, and white eyed zombies.